 Brian Reed is the host and co-creator of the groundbreaking podcast S-Town, which is a production of Serial and the public radio show This American Life.
 Reed is also the senior producer of This American Life.

 S-Town was downloaded 40 million times in its first month, setting a new record in podcasting, and is currently the number one podcast on iTunes.
 Reed spent more than 3 years reporting and writing S-Town, which began when a man named John B. McLemore asked Reed to investigate an alleged murder in his small Alabama town.
-The series won widespread popular and critical acclaim for elevating audio storytelling into the realm of great literature.
+The series received widespread popular and critical acclaim for elevating audio storytelling into the realm of great literature.
 S-Town was a 2017 Peabody Award winner in the Radio/Podcast category.

 As senior producer of This American Life, Reed oversees the editorial direction of the program with host and executive producer Ira Glass.
 In his seven years with the show, Reed has created some of its most ambitious stories, including “The Secret Recordings of Carmen Segarra,” an investigation into the Federal Reserve’s supervision of Goldman Sachs; “Cops See It Differently,” a nuanced look at the relationship between African Americans and the police; “Abdi and the Golden Ticket,” which follows a Somali refugee desperately trying to get to America; and “What Happened at Dos Erres,” the story of a massacre in Guatemala and its reverberations decades later.